 - Keep trash containers closed;

-- Keep yards free from potential shelter such as thick brush or weeds;
+- Keep yards free from potential shelters such as thick brush or weeds;

 - Enclose the bottoms of porches and decks;